SOMETHING ABOUT ME

 In February 2018, he has contributed extensively to "Il Viaggiatore dei Suoni", a book about the legendary blues guitar master Ry Cooder, written by Aldo Pedron and published by Arcana Edizioni.

-'The Quiet One - The Life of Bill Wyman', a documentary directed by Oliver Murray about the life and career of Bill Wyman, The Rolling Stones' former bass player.
+In June 2019, he has contributed in a small way to 'The Quiet One - The Life of Bill Wyman', a documentary about The Rolling Stones' former bass player, directed by Oliver Murray and produced by Gizmo Films.

 Decades of unpaid work go into this website and his related blogs, as you will see from the detailed information they contain.
 If you enjoy what I have put together maybe you could donate a small amount, via the PayPal button, to keep this valuable research going.
 Thanks!!!